MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-best-practices.md

   - Glossy materials can negatively affect scanning due to reflected light.

-  - Bubblejet printers produce a better matte finish.
+  - Bubble jet printers produce a better matte finish.

 - **Size**.
 You can print QR codes in multiple sizes.
 For best detection and scanning comfort, we recommend printing the provided anchor with a width of **101 mm to 400 mm**.
 This recommendation is for any QR code anchor following Version 1 QR codes.
 Anchor sizes outside of this recommended range might result in detection failure or reduced alignment precision for version 1 QR codes.